fleetdm/fleet/docs/Using-Fleet/FAQ.md

 Depending on your infrastructure capabilities, and the number of hosts enrolled into your Fleet instance, Fleet might be slow or unresponsive after globally enabling a feature like [software inventory](https://fleetdm.com/docs/deploying/configuration#software-inventory).

 In those cases, we recommend a slow rollout by partially enabling the feature by teams using the `features` key of the [teams configuration](https://fleetdm.com/docs/using-fleet/configuration-files#teams).

-## How can I renew my Apple Business Manager server token?

-> This feature is currently in development and is not ready for production use.

-If you have configured Fleet with an Apple Business Manager server token for mobile device management (a Fleet Premium feature), you will eventually need to renew that token.
-[As documented in the Apple Business Manager User Guide](https://support.apple.com/en-ca/guide/apple-business-manager/axme0f8659ec/web), the token expires after a year or whenever the account that downloaded the token has their password changed.

-When that happens, the token is rejected by Apple and must be renewed.
-The detailed steps are documented in the Apple documentation link above - in short, the Apple Business Manager Administrator or Content Manager must sign in to their account and download a new server token for the Fleet MDM server, and all Fleet instances must be restarted with that new token provided instead of the old one (see the [MDM configuration documentation](https://fleetdm.com/docs/deploying/configuration#mobile-device-management-mdm) for details on how to do that).

 ## Why am I getting errors when generating a .msi package on my M1 Mac?